Damian Lillard: 2013–14 season: First All-Star and All-NBA selection

 In the season opener on October 30, Lillard scored 32 points against the Phoenix Suns.
 He had a second 32-point effort on December 7 against the Dallas Mavericks.
 On December 17, he had 36 points, 10 assists, and eight rebounds against the Cleveland Cavaliers.
 The following day, he had a second straight 36-point effort against the Minnesota Timberwolves.
 On January 7, in a 123–119 loss to the Sacramento Kings, Lillard scored a career-high 41 points, including 26 in the fourth quarter to break Portland's franchise record for most points in any quarter.
 On February 7, he had a 38-point effort against the Indiana Pacers.
 During All-Star weekend, Lillard became the first player in NBA history to take part in five events during the All-Star festivities: the Rising Stars Challenge, Skills Challenge, Three-Point Contest, Slam Dunk Contest, and the All-Star Game.

 Lillard started all 82 games for the second straight year and averaged 20.7 points, 5.6 assists and 3.5 rebounds per game.
 Portland finished fifth in the Western Conference with a 54–28 record and faced the Houston Rockets in the first round of the 2014 NBA playoffs.
 In Game 1 of the series, Lillard recorded 31 points and nine rebounds in his first playoff appearance to help propel Portland to a 122–120 overtime win over Houston.
 In Game 6 of the series, Lillard became the first player to make a buzzer-beating shot to win a playoff series since Utah's John Stockton against Houston in 1997.
 Lillard's 3-pointer as time expired gave Portland a 99–98 victory over Houston, as he finished with 25 points to lift the Trail Blazers to their first playoff series win since 2000.
-The Trail Blazers went on to lose in five games to the San Antonio Spurs in the second round.
+The Trail Blazers went on to lose in five games to the eventual NBA champion San Antonio Spurs in the second round.
 Lillard had a series-best game in Game 4 with a 25-point effort, helping the Trail Blazers win their sole game of the series.
 At the season's end, Lillard was named to the All-NBA Third Team.